Showing posts with label Arts and Cultural Heritage. Show all posts

 In the Summer of 2014, we took a great road trip from Manila to Lucban to celebrate Holy Week.
 The journey was filled with scenic views of lush greenery and picturesque landscapes, making it a soulful week to remember.

-As a lover of old Spanish towns, Lucban's rich and well-preserved colonial past never captivates me.
-The pleasant vibe of history permeating the city is a sight to behold.
+As a lover of old Spanish towns, Lucban's rich and well-preserved colonial past never fails to captivate me.
+The pleasant vibe of history that permeates the city is a sight to behold and a story waiting to be discovered.

 Truly fascinating!